 - House Prefects

-Sixth Form students (and Fifth Form students, in the case of the underform dorms) are chosen by the dorm heads to help them with the running of the houses, including the day student “house,” Burnett.
+VI Form students (and V Form students, in the case of the underform dorms) are chosen by the dorm heads to help them with the running of the houses, including the day student “house,” Burnett.
 In the boarding houses, these prefects attend to dormitory routine and work closely with dorm faculty around issues of residential life.

 - Interfaith Chapel Council, Wardens, Acolytes, and Readers